What is a Coronary Angiography Procedure?

 Take other medication as usual on the day with a small amount of water.
 If you are unsure of any of the above, please check with your doctor.

-The Coronary Angiogram is performed in a cardiac catheter laboratory under a local anaesthetic.
+The Coronary Angiography procedure is performed in a cardiac catheter laboratory under a local anaesthetic.
 The lab has X-ray equipment and monitors to assist the cardiologist in taking pictures of the coronary arteries.

 The procedure takes approximately 30 minutes.